 Undergraduate Assistantships: Undergraduate assistantships are available to students as well.
 The assistantships offer students the chance for real world experience.

 Departmental Scholarships: In addition to the financial aid programs offered through the University, the college and the department offer academic scholarships.
 The College of Science has several competitive scholarships, and the Department of Microbiology offers four scholarships each year to outstanding students majoring in microbiology: the Maurice Ogur Memorial Prize, the Microbiology Alumni Achievement Award, the Student Leadership Award, and the Microbiology Faculty Scholarship.

 Facilities: SIU has a central facility for electron microscopy, a modern vivarium for housing animals for scientific research, and a large computer network accessible to undergraduates for academic or research needs.
 Teaching laboratories are up-to-date, well equipped, and designed for active student participation.
 Microbiological safety is stressed in all of our laboratory courses.

-University Career Services: SIU's University Career Services coordinates a placement program for all SIU students, offering assistance with résumé preparation and interview skills.
+University Career Development Center: SIU's University Career Development Center coordinates a placement program for all SIU students, offering assistance with résumé preparation and interview skills.
 Career services also plans and publicizes campus recruiting visits by employers and helps you maintain a lifelong placement file with the University.